2602saurabh/Lending_Club_Case_Study/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
+There were 39,717 records in the dataset.
+All of them had unique / different id and member id.
+Out of these 5,627 were charged off records which were used for further analysis.
+There were 111 variables to start with which I reduced to 45 by first removing columns/variables which had missing values for all records and then removing those which had same value for all records.
+Thus we were left with 5,627 records and 45 columns.
 - Among charged off accounts, majority of loans were from 3,000 to 20,000 and there were some outliers (approx. 200 out of 5,627) who had loan amount over 32,000
 - Among charged off accounts, majority of loans were from 3,000 to 20,000 and there were some outliers (approx. 200 out of 5,627) who had loan amount over 32,000
 - Among charged off accounts, people with 10+ years are the single largest group, and along with low experienced (<1, 1, 2 and 3 years) make up for approx. 65% of charged off accounts.